zicat/tributary/doc/user_guide_config_detail.md

 The param server.metrics.ip.pattern is a pattern, filter hosts(the server may has multi network adapter cards) and get the expected matched host as metrics dimension value.

-Tributary provide the http restful api to exposure metrics like sink_lag, sink_counter, most metrics need the dimension of host.
+Tributary provide the http restful api to exposure metrics like sink_lag, sink_counter, most metrics need the value of host dimension.

 Got the metrics of the tributary service as follows, attend to the port if server.port changed.